 Kahanu Garden Page

 29. Volunteer on vacation

-Instead of only consuming and taking, volunteering on vacation allows you to make a difference from your visit.
+Volunteering on vacation allows you to make a difference from your visit.
 Activities include the removal of invasive species, helping to restore native plants, helping to protect cultural sites and cleaning up beaches.
 Besides the good deed and feeling, volunteers often get access to protected areas and a small gift.

 Pacific Whale Foundation Volunteering on Vacation Page

-30. Learn SCUBA
+30. Learn scuba

-What better place to learn SCUBA than on a coral reef teeming with life found nowhere else on Earth?
-Most resorts and many dive shops offer SCUBA certification.
+What better place to learn scuba than on a coral reef teeming with life found nowhere else on Earth?
+Most resorts and many dive shops offer scuba certification.